-Those no bake healthy granola bars are easy one-bowl granola bars loaded with nourishing seeds, nuts and almond butter.
-Perfect school lunch bars for the kids, 100 % refined sugar free, gluten-free, dairy free and egg free.
+These no-bake healthy granola bars are easy one-bowl granola bars loaded with nourishing seeds, nuts, and almond butter.
+Perfect school lunch bars for kids, 100% refined sugar-free, gluten-free, dairy-free, and egg-free.

 Wholesome nourishing ingredients

-- Steel cut oats is the one you use for porridge, it refers to tiny pieces of wholegrains oats.
-This oats size gives the bulk of the no bake granola bars
+- Quick cooking oats are the ones you use for porridge.
+They are tiny pieces of wholegrains oats.
+This oat size gives the bulk of the no-bake granola bars.

-- Creamy almond butter – I used light roasted almond putter from pics peanut butter.
-Their almond butter is not grainy with a light color similar to peanut butter.
-You can use any nut butter in this recipe like peanut butter, macadamia butter r cashew butter.
-Sunflower seed butter will work too.
+- Creamy almond butter – I used lightly roasted almond putter from pics peanut butter.
+Their almond butter is not grainy, with light color similar to peanut butter.
+You can use any nut butter in this recipe, like peanut butter, macadamia butter r cashew butter.
+Sunflower seed butter would work as well.

 - Unsweetened shredded coconut

-- Coconut sugar – it has a low GI compared to sugar and add a delicious caramel flavor to the bars.
-If you watch sugar, replace by the same amount of sugar-free monk fruit crystal .
-Also note that any unrefined crystal sugar will work in this recipe.
-I don’t recommend liquid sweetener, they make the bar too soft
+- Coconut sugar – it has a low GI compared to sugar and adds a delicious caramel flavor to the bars.
+If you watch your sugar intake, replace it with the same amount of sugar-free monk fruit crystal sweetener.
+Also, note that any unrefined crystal sugar will work in this recipe.
+I don’t recommend liquid sweeteners.
+They make the bar too soft.

-- Unrefined coconut oil – don’t replace by another oil or the bars won’t hold.
-If you don’t like coconut oil flavor use refined coconut oil, it has no flavor.
+- Unrefined coconut oil – don’t replace it with another oil, or the bars won’t hold.
+If you don’t like coconut oil flavor, use refined coconut oil.
+It has no flavor.

 How to make nut-free granola bars?